-The proposed development (Figure 2) on the 113ha site includes a five (5) stage construction (Figure 3) of Macarthur Memorial Park at 166-176 St Andrew Road, Varroville.
+The proposed development (Figure 2) on the 113ha site includes a five (5) stage construction (Figure 3) of Macarthur Memorial Park on a 113 hectare property at 166-176 St Andrew Road, Varroville.

 The proposal includes the construction of six (6) buildings, along with an integrated road network.
 The existing outbuildings (barn and cottage) will be used for educational purposes.
 The proposed multipurpose chapel is a Class 9b building under the Building Code of Australia and is considered an 'assembly' building.
 The administration building, gatehouse, café, function centre and staff buildings are Class 5, 6 & 8 buildings.